-RACK OF LAMB, from one of America's oldest and rarest breeds — Tunis — One rack
+RACK OF LAMB, from America's oldest and hardest-to-find breeds

-Rack of Lamb One rack Tunis Pick your preferred size from the drop down menu above
+Rack of Lamb California Red or Tunis Choose your preferred weight from the drop down menu above

 The rack of lamb is often considered the most elegant cut, ideal as the centerpiece for an intimate dinner party worthy of royalty, or simply a special family dinner.
 Roast it whole for a show-stopping presentation, or slice between the bones to plate the tasty chops individually.
 Simple to prepare — as with all of our healthy and delicious Heritage meat, we love just salt and pepper, and for lamb perhaps a little bit of rosemary, to bring the full flavor front and center.

 100% Heritage breed lamb is a marvelous gastronomic pleasure and much milder and more pleasant to the palate than regularly available lamb.
 Our Tunis, Dorset Horn and Navajo-Churro lamb first arrived to Corinth, Vermont in the 1920s thanks to Ben Machin’s grandfather.
 Ben and Grace now raise the flock on the beautiful pastures of Tamarack Sheep Farm.
 Our California Red lamb is the newest livestock on Newman Farm which is renowned the world over for its Berkshire pig genetics.

 We bring in whole lamb nose-to-tail six times a year.
 Lamb is seasonal meat so we bring it in when its ready in the Spring and Fall.
 All our lamb is raised on lush pastures by farmers we have worked with for over a decade.